fbef0102/L4D1_2-Plugins/AI_HardSI/readme.md

             hunter_pounce_max_loft_angle 0

             // AI + Human Hunter skeet damage (Default: 50)
-            // Taking this much damage while pouncing wiil get you skeeted and die (No matter how much health left you have) z_pounce_damage_interrupt 150
+            // Taking this much damage while pouncing will get you skeeted and die (No matter how much health left you have) z_pounce_damage_interrupt 150
             ```